dbasolved/OGG_MA_ITEMS/README.md

 Scripts used for Oracel GoldentGate 12.3 Microservices framework

 The scripts that are provided in this repository are to be used at end-user's own risk

+All associated scripts are examples only and should be tailored depending on desired results.